History of Carthage: Conflict with the Greeks

 Twenty years after the establishment of Massalia, the Phoenician cities in Sicily repelled an invasion of Dorian Greek settlers in Sicily while aiding the Elymians of Segesta against the Greek city of Selineus in 580 BC.
 The result was the defeated Greeks establishing themselves in Lipera, which became a pirate hub, a threat to all commerce (Greek included).
-Shortly after this event, Carthaginians under a "king" called Malchus warred successfully against the Libyan tribes in Africa, and then defeated the Greeks in Sicily, sending a part of the Sicilian booty to Tyre as tribute to Melquart.
+Shortly after this event, Carthaginians under a "king" called Malchus warred successfully against the Libyan tribes in Africa, and then defeated the Greeks in Sicily, sending a part of the Sicilian booty to Tyre as tribute to Melqart.
 Malchus next moved to Sardinia, but suffered a severe defeat against the natives.
 He and his entire army were banished by the Carthaginian senate.
 They in turn returned to Africa and besieged Carthage, which duly surrendered.
 Malchus assumed power, but was later deposed and executed.
 The Carthaginian army, which up to this point had been a predominantly citizen militia, became one primarily made up of mercenaries.

 In the 530s there had been a three-sided naval struggle between the Phoenicians, the Greeks, and the Etrusco-Punic allies; the Greeks lost Corsica to the Etruscans and Sardinia to Carthage.
 Then the Etruscans attacked Greek colonies in the Campania south of Rome, but unsuccessfully.
 As an eventual result, Rome threw off their Etruscan kings of the Tarquin dynasty.
 Then the Roman Republic and Carthage in 509 entered into a treaty, which had the purpose of defining their respective commercial zones.

 The Greeks were energetic traders by sea, who had been establishing emporia throughout the Mediterranean region in furtherance of their commercial interests.
 These parallel activities both by the Greeks and by Carthage led to persistent disputes over influence and control of commercial spheres, particularly in Sicily.
 When combined with the permanent foreign conquest of Phoenicia in the Levant, these Greek commercial challenges had caused many Phoenician colonies in the western Mediterranean to choose the leadership of Carthage.
 In 480 BC (concurrent with Persia's invasion of Greece), Mago's grandson Hamilcar landed a large army in Sicily in order to confront Syracuse (a colony of Corinth) on the island's eastern coast; yet the Greeks decisively prevailed at the Battle of Himera.
 A long struggle ensued, with intermittent warfare between Syracuse and Carthage.
 In 367 Hanno I the Great won a major naval victory over the tyrant Dionysius I of Syracuse, thereby blocking his attempt to take Punic Lilybaion in western Sicily.

 In 311 near Syracuse, Punic armies under another Hamilcar defeated the Greek tyrant Agathocles.
 Agathocles then attempted a bold strategy by putting his forces aboard ships, leaving Sicily, and landing his Greek army at Cape Bon, very near Carthage.
 The city became alarmed with palpable anxiety.
 Yet Carthage again defeated Agathocles (310–307 BC).
 Thereafter the Greek world, preoccupied with its conquest of the Persian Empire in the east, lost interest in expanding its colonies in Sicily.
 Greek influence in the western Mediterranean became supplanted by Rome, the new rival of Carthage.